Rental yields remain high compared to global average.

-These are followed by Dubai Silicon Oasis, Jumeirah Village Triangle, Town Square, Al Barsha, Dubai Investment Park, Green Community, Dubai Sports City and Al Quoz, offering rental returns between 8 and 9 per cent.
+These are followed by Dubai Silicon Oasis, Jumeirah Village Triangle, Town Square, Al Barsha, Dubai Investment Park, Green Community, Dubai Sports City and Al Quoz, offering rental returns (Best Returns Investment) between 8 and 9 per cent.
 While Downtown Dubai offers the least return at 4.5 per cent followed by Cultural Village, Mirdif, Old town and Al Sufouh.
 Data revealed that even the bottom-ranked areas of the emirate offer higher returns than average rental returns of 2-3 per cent offered by major Western cities.

 For villas and townhouses, Town Square offers 7.2 per cent rental returns – the highest – followed by Mudon, Reem (Mira), The Springs and Jumeirha Village Circle.
 While villas in Emirates Hills, Palm Jumeirah and MBR City offer the least rental returns between 2.3 per cent to 3.4 per cent per annum.

 “Typically, smaller properties produce better rental yields than larger ones.
 Apartments are better than villas, and studios are better than larger apartments, for example,” said Lukman Hajje, chief commercial officer of Property Finder.

 “But also consider location.
 Newer, emerging communities offer higher gross rental yields than more established communities but often have higher vacancy and lower capital growth potential,” Lukman added.

 In Abu Dhabi, more affordable communities are outperforming the more expensive ones in terms of rental yields (Best Returns Investment).